wmmihaa/Introduction-to-Node.js/manuals/hol3.md

 When you're done, hot **CTRL+C** to stop it.

 ## Exercise
-Before we beging, we need some data.
+Before we begin, we need some data.
 For now, we'll just use a static collection of products:
 ```js
 var products = [
     {id:1, name:"Fazer Kexchoklad", price:12.4},